Note: I get commissions for purchases made through links in this post.

 If you have children who are interested in using them (and you let them), they just might be able to work with them a little sooner than with other binoculars.

-Watch this video overview from Eagle Optics.
+Watch this video overview from Eagle Optics for additional insight.

 What Kind of Warranty Does Vortex Offer on Its Binoculars?